18F/guides-template/pages/new-page.md

 permalink: /adding-a-new-page/
 title: Add a new page
 ---
-To add new pagese, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the `pages/` directory of the repository.
+To add new pages, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the `pages/` directory of the repository.
 For example, the Markdown text for this page is